An Experienced Child Custody Attorney Can Protect Your Child's Best Interests

 If you are facing a child custody case, an experienced child custody attorney can provide needed guidance and representation.
 In Nassau County , NY, and Queens, NY, David L. Martin and Sofiya Shoaib, Esq. have the skills and resources to advocate for you throughout the child custody process.
-Our attorneys' goals are to help ensure that your parental rights are protected while negotiating an arrangement in the best interests of the child.
+Our child custody lawyer’s goals are to help ensure that your parental rights are protected while negotiating an arrangement in the best interests of the child.

 In New York, there are two types of child custody: legal custody, and physical (or residential) custody.
 Physical custody is not typically joint, but if one parent has sole physical custody, in most cases, the other parent will have visitation rights.
 Legal custody refers to the rights and responsibilities of the parent to make decisions concerning how the child is raised.
 Education, medical care, religion, and discipline are some of the decisions that are included in this area.
 Legal custody can either be joint, where both parents equally share the rights and responsibilities, or it can be sole, where only one parent has the rights and responsibilities.